Covid-19 Recovery and Resilience Initiative Request for Proposals

 Full Research Projects

-● Can provide detailed randomization design and power calculations
+- Can provide detailed randomization design and power calculations (see below)

-Full project proposals can be submitted for funding an ongoing study that has already begun without J-PAL North America funding.
+Full project proposals may be submitted for an ongoing study that has already begun without J-PAL North America funding.

-Pilot studies may be awarded a maximum of $50,000, with the exception of pilot projects that also apply for J-PAL-funded STReaM support (please see below).
+Pilot studies may be awarded a maximum of $50,000.
 The award period may be up to three years.
 A pilot proposal is one where applicants:

-● Seek to answer a particular research question; however, the design and implementation require further testing and development before a full project launches
+- Seek to answer a particular research question but the design and implementation require further testing and development before a full project launches

 Travel/proposal development grants

 Researchers may be awarded a maximum of $5,000 for one year.
-Travel/proposal development grants are to be used for early stage activities with the goal of launching a randomized evaluation in North America.
-Expenses covered under this award are intended for travel and other costs incurred while doing fieldwork or building relationships with potential implementing partners.
-Please note that travel/proposal development grants are paid by direct reimbursement to the PI and cannot cover any activity that requires review by an IRB.
+Grants are to be used for early-stage research activities which may include travel, exploring access to administrative data, or other costs incurred while conducting fieldwork.
+Travel/proposal development grants are paid by direct reimbursement to the PI and cannot cover any activity that requires review by an IRB.

-J-PAL affiliates, J-PAL post-doctoral fellows, and researchers invited by J-PAL North America (invited researchers) to participate in any North America Initiative are eligible to apply for funding of any type.
-Applicants can submit a maximum of three proposals per 12-month period to Initiative.
+J-PAL affiliates, J-PAL post-doctoral fellows, and researchers invited by J-PAL North America (invited researchers) to participate in the initiative are eligible to apply for funding of any type.
+Applicants may submit a maximum of three proposals per 12-month period to a single initiative.
 PI and co-PI status are counted towards this limit.

-They have a J-PAL affiliate on their thesis committee (please note that having an invited researcher on a student’s thesis committee does not satisfy this criterion).
-The J-PAL affiliate does not need to be based at the same university as the graduate student.
+- They have a J-PAL affiliate on their thesis committee.
+The affiliate does not need to be based at the same university as the student.
+Note: having an invited researcher on a student’s thesis committee does not satisfy this criterion.

 - Budget Narrative: Include a discussion of what funds will and will not be spent in what timeframes if the proposed project is paused, modified, or dissolved because of Covid-19 related disruptions.